tilmanrassy/emacs-dir-treeview/README.md

     M-x dir-treeview-open RET <directory> RET
 ```

+The first line of the dir-treeview buffer shows the origin of the tree.
+The symbol `..` in the second line represents the parent directory.
+A click on the symbol displays the tree of the parent directory.
+Below that the actual tree starts.

+The major mode of the buffer is `dir-treeview-mode`.

 ### Current vs. side window

 By default, dir-treeview uses the current window to display the tree.
 However, it is also possible to display the